shanjcu/web-framework/docs/jcu-customisations/styling.md

 * OpenSans font
 * jQuery

+## Theming an application

+See [Application
+Theming]({{ site.baseurl }}/jcu-customisations/application-theming.md) for
+details on how to apply these styles to your own projects.

 ## Extending or reusing

-For projects with extra requirements, this framework can be extended in the same way that Bootstrap itself can.
-The original base SASS files can be included in an extension project and customised further.
+For projects with additional requirements, this framework can be extended in the same way that Bootstrap itself can.
+The original base SCSS files can be included in an extension project and customised further.

 Given the complexity and variations between applications, especially those that are vendor-supplied, we expect that all projects will require some degree of customisation.
-If you have suggestions for customisations that should feature as part of this core
+If you have suggestions for customisations that should feature as part of this core framework, contact the web and marketing team, or create an issue at {{ site.repo }}.

 ## Decisions and theory

+* Semantic markup is used where possible to for aspects such as header and footer, groups of links with headings (`nav` + `h1`), and logical section groupings.
+It may look like a `<h1>` is out of place in some examples, but the sectioning ensures the context is correct.

 * Squiz uses its CMS metadata fields to control background images and colours on pages.
 These then are translated into either inline styles on a rendered page.